cs-cordero/dotfiles/README.md

 }
 ```

 ### Usage Notes
-* Try to keep the `.bashrc` file completely clean and environment agnostic, i.e., don't add any directory aliases.
+* Try to keep the `.zshrc` file completely clean and environment agnostic, i.e., don't add any directory aliases.
-* Create and use a `.bash_aliases` file (not included in this repo and gitignored) for environment-specific bash settings.
+* Create and use a `.zsh-custom/aliases.zsh` file (not included in this repo and gitignored) for environment-specific bash settings.
-* The included `.bashrc` already sources any `.bash_aliases` file if it exists.
+* The included `.zshrc` already sources any `.zsh-custom/aliases.zsh` file if it exists.

 ### IntelliJ IDEA Exported Settings
 The following settings are exported using the IntelliJ IDEA UI: